-The most obvious reason for this is that single-occupancy households will use almost four times as much electricity per person than multiple-occupancy households with children, and older people are more likely to live alone.
+The most obvious reason is that single-occupancy households will use almost four times as much electricity per person as multiple-occupancy households with children, and older people are more likely to live alone.

 |Age group||Number of people living alone per 100,000|

 Fuel poverty is itself a risk factor for ill health—which is obviously a major reason why people are likely to need social care in the first place.
 Increasing homes’ energy efficiency is the most effective way of warming them up, so we’re not going into it here.
 If you’re interested, though, Public Health England did a comprehensive review in 2014 with the UCL Institute of Health Equity.

 So, we’ve seen that older people are more likely to need social care and more likely to have to pay for it—unsurprisingly.
 And despite spending more money on electricity per person, they are more likely to live in fuel poverty.
 That begs a final question: what’s the best way of lowering their electricity prices?